Southern African Development Community: History

+In 2012, the SADC deployed peacekeepers to the Democratic Republic of Congo in order to counter a rebel threat.
+The deployed troops were supplied by Tanzania, Malawi, and South Africa.

 In August 2019 SADC adopted Swahili as its fourth working language, alongside English, French and Portuguese.
 Kiswahili – a lingua franca in the African Great Lakes region, other parts of East Africa, and to a lesser degree, parts of Southern Africa – is an official language of Tanzania, Kenya and Uganda and of the African Union.